rbribeiro/wingpanel-indicator-dropbox/README.md

 - ✔️ See Dropbox current status
 - 🔎️ Search for files
 - 🗃️ Recent Activity (see most recent files)
-- 🌍️ Shortchut to Dropbox's website
+- 🌍️ Shortcut to Dropbox's website
 - 📂️ Shortcut to your Dropbox folder

 ### Requirements